List of other television appearances by Morecambe and Wise

 The English comic double act of Eric Morecambe and Ernie Wise made their first appearance on television in 1951.
 Following this first appearance, they were to star in four separate television series of their own, as well as making many appearances on other television shows.
-The following is a list of appearances that the pair made, both together and separately, on television, apart from their four own series.
+The following is a list of appearances that the pair made, both together and separately, on television, apart from their own four series.

 Background

 In the late 1940s, the comedy duo of Morecambe and Wise had begun to make a name for themselves on the variety theatre circuit, and had also made some forays onto BBC Radio.
 At this time, although still in its infancy in the United Kingdom, television was beginning to assume a greater level of importance in entertainment.
 Morecambe and Wise's first television audition was at the BBC in 1948, which was when they began a firm resolution that they should appear on television as soon as possible.
 Their first actual television appearance came in 1951, on a half-hour variety short called Parade of Youth.
 Following this, they were to make a number of appearances prior to being given the opportunity to do their own television series, Running Wild, in 1954.
 The failure of Running Wild led to the duo subsequently returning to live variety for a period, until they were invited back to television on The Winifred Atwell Show in 1956.